 - Final date for Offers of Admission: Each year, Ontario universities agree on a final date in May by which all offers of admission must be made.
 Students then have until a subsequent date, usually several days later, to respond.
 All offers are conditional on the student achieving satisfactory final marks.
 You’ll find this year’s dates posted on the Waterloo website for future students.

 Once students accept their offer of admission, there will be a whole new set of details to address.
 The coming months will involve many new experiences: learning to select courses; navigating degree requirements; and, if students are not living at home, taking care of needs such as laundry and groceries and finding out how live with a roommate.
 This is a period of transition and stress, both good stress and the overwhelming kind.
-How can you best support your child during this time?
+How can you best support your student during this time?

 Many students may be excited yet nervous about starting university.
 One key to their success is orientation.
 We’ve found that students who attend some part of Orientation do better with the transition to university.
-SJU’s Orientation process is smaller than the one on the main campus, which may appeal to your child.
+SJU’s Orientation process is smaller than the one on the main campus, which may appeal to your student.
 It’s an opportunity to meet other SJU students and also includes academic orientation.
 Even if students are not overly keen on Orientation social activities, we strongly suggest they attend at least the academic portion.
 It’s a good compromise, and they’ll come away with the following pointers:

 - How to use important tools such as the academic calendar